FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 Note that for single element, the ***Element FEM Equation*** is :
 $$\int_{x_1^{(e)}}^{x_2^{(e)}}\frac{du}{dx} \frac{d(\delta u)}{dx} + c\delta u dx = 0$$
 In the equation above, we use the [[#9.
 Assembly of Global Stiffness Matrix|approximation expression of basic function]] $\Phi_i$ .
-Then we derive the function in the process written in the [[📘ClassNotes/👨‍🔧Mechanics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Derivation of the Element FEM characteristic equation.pdf]].
+Then we derive the function in the process written in the [[📘ClassNotes/👨‍🔧Mechanics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Derivation of the Element FEM characteristic equation.pdf|Derivation of the Element FEM characteristic equation.pdf]].
 Then we have :

 **1. The general form of the element FEM equation**
 $$\Large \boxed{A_{ij} u_j^{(e)} = f_i^{(e)}}$$